Japanese Bantam: Characteristics

 In Japan a number of types are recognised.
-These include the Okina Chabo, which is bearded; two varieties of Higo-Chabo, the Dorama and Taikan, both with an unusually large comb (the Taikan has a normal Chabo tail, that of the Dorama is shorter); and the Shinguro Chabo or black-skinned black, which is entirely black, with black skin like that of a Silkie.
+These include the Okina Chabo, which is bearded; two varieties of Higo-Chabo, the Daruma and Taikan, both with an unusually large comb (the Taikan has a normal Chabo tail, while that of the Daruma is shorter and does not usually extend beyond the height of the head); and the Shinguro Chabo or black-skinned black, which is entirely black, with black face, comb, wattles, legs and feet.